AXLearn: Modular, Hardware-Agnostic Large Model Training: Runtime

 \parab{Failure detection.} Failures are inevitable for large-scale training spanning thousands of chips.
 A core problem is therefore identifying when and where a failure happens.
 To facilitate detection, \sys provides several components.
 First, \sys runtime has a configurable ``watchdog'' that monitors the step time and hardware utilization of a host.
 Upon observing low hardware utilization or abnormal step times, the watchdog can be configured to force a restart of the host, alert an on-call for manual intervention, or dump stack traces for debugging.
-We find this to be essential as a large fleet is expected to encounter hardware failures several times a day, which can surface in surprising, opaque ways.

-\sys also has built-in support for XLA silent data corruption (SDC) checks, which is configurable to run at certain intervals.
-The SDC detector performs a number of consistency checks, such as repeating a single communication multiple times to check for interconnect problems, and alternating kernel execution on devices with multiple cores to check result consistency.